FAQs

 What if a student doesn’t complete a whole cycle in the allotted 15 minutes?

 One of the benefits of one-on-one instruction is that it allows instructors to differentiate the pace of instruction according to students’ needs.
-Some students will move very quickly through the content, perhaps completing an average of 2 cycles for each 15-minute session.
+Some students will move very quickly through the content, perhaps completing an average of two cycles for each 15-minute session.
 Other students will need to move much more slowly, perhaps only completing an average of half a cycle per session.
 But a student moving more slowly might be working just as hard and have just as much to be proud of as a student moving quickly.

-“I only have 3 minutes left in this student’s session.
+That’s why an instructor should never think, “I only have three minutes left in this student’s session.
 I need to rush in order to get to the end of this cycle before our time is up.”
-The instructor should just go at the pace that is dictated by the student’s mastery and should stop when they are out of time.
+The instructor should just go at the pace that is dictated by the student’s mastery of the material and should stop when they are out of time.
 They will be able to return to that spot the next time they work with that student, even if it’s in the middle of a cycle.

 Similarly, an instructor should never think, “This student just finished a cycle, but I don’t want to start the next cycle because I know we won’t finish it in the time we have left.”
 The instructor should keep going, use all of the minutes of their scheduled session, and pick up with that student the next time they meet.